De coherence for a heavy particle interacting with a light one: new analysis and numerics: One-dimensional systems. Computation of

 \section{One-dimensional systems.
 Computation of $\I_\chi$}

-In this section we restrict to one-dimensional problems and provide a general expression for the collision function $I_\chi$ (see \eqref{eq:IDecomp}, \eqref{def:Theta}, \eqref{def:Gamma}) which shows that $I_\chi$ depends on the reflection and transmission amplitudes associated to the potential $V$ and on the wave function of the light particle.
-Using such expression we compute the energy and momentum transfer occurring in a two-body collision.
+In this section we restrict to one-dimensional problems and provide a general expression for the collision function $I_\chi$ (see \eqref{eq:IDecomp}, \eqref{def:Theta}, \eqref{def:Gamma}) whose form shows that $I_\chi$ depends on the reflection and transmission amplitudes associated to the potential $V$ and on the wave function of the light particle.
+Using this expression we compute the energy and momentum transfer occurring in a two-body collision.

 Furthermore, assuming that the state of the light particle is represented by a Gaussian wave packet with a narrow spectrum in momentum, we prove an approximation of $\Theta_\chi$ (see~\eqref{eq:ThetaApprox}) to be used in Section \ref{thexpla}.